 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.
-This information has been taken from the website stopbullying.gov.
+(This information is taken from the website stopbullying.gov.)

-There are also some behaviors, which, although they might be unpleasant or distressing and may require disciplinary action, are not bullying (Courtesy of Ronit Baras: Bullying Series):
+There are also some behaviors, which, although they might be unpleasant or distressing and may require disciplinary action, are not bullying, including:

-- Mutual conflict
+Mutual conflict.

-- Single-episode acts
+- Single-episode acts.

-- Social rejection or dislike
+- Social rejection or dislike.

-- Not liking someone
+- · Not liking someone.

-- Not being included in a game or conversation
+- Not being included in a game or conversation.

-- Accidentally bumping into someone
+- Accidentally bumping into someone.

-- Making other kids play in a certain way
+- Making other kids play in a certain way.

-- A single act of telling a joke about someone
+- A single act of telling a joke about someone.

-- Arguments or expression of unpleasant thoughts or feelings regarding others
+- Arguments or expression of unpleasant thoughts or feelings regarding others.

-- Isolated acts of harassment, aggressive behavior, intimidation, or meanness
+- Isolated acts of harassment, aggressive behavior, intimidation, or meanness.